chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 6.b.
 Test hyperparameter changes

 While not a separate step of building a RAG, to better understand what hyperparameters do, take another look at the previous block of code.
 Experiment with changing one hyperparameter at a time.
 Insert a comment documenting what you changed and what you expect as a result of the change.
 Then, re-run the entire code and document the actual result.
-An example of documenting changes to hyperparameters follows:
+An example of documenting qualitative changes to hyperparameters follows:

 ```bash
     MODEL_NAME = in_MODEL_NAME